SlimaineB/AWS-Advanced-Networking-Specialty-ANS-C01-Practice-Test-Exam/README.md

 - [ ] Deploy a Network Load Balancer with a TLS listener.
 Use path-based routing rules to forward the traffic to the correct target group.
 Configure client IP address preservation for traffic to the targets.
 - [ ] Deploy a Network Load Balancer with a TLS listener for each domain.
 Use host-based routing rules to forward the traffic to the correct target group for each domain.
 Configure client IP address preservation for traffic to the targets.

+**Explanation :**
+An Application Load Balancer (ALB) can be used to route traffic to multiple target groups based on the URL in the request.
+The ALB can be configured with an HTTPS listener to ensure all traffic uses HTTPS.
+TLS processing can be offloaded to the ALB, which reduces the load on the web server.
+Path-based routing rules can be used to route traffic to the correct target group based on the URL in the request.
+The X-Forwarded-For request header can be included with traffic to the targets, which will allow the web server to know the user's IP address and keep accurate logs for security purposes.

 **[⬆ Back to Top](#table-of-contents)**

 ### 3- A company has developed an application on AWS that will track inventory levels of vending machines and initiate the restocking process automatically.
 The company plans to integrate this application with vending machines and deploy the vending machines in several markets around the world.
 The application resides in a VPC in the us-east-1 Region.
 The application consists of an Amazon Elastic Container Service (Amazon ECS) cluster behind an Application Load Balancer (ALB).
 The communication from the vending machines to the application happens over HTTPS.
 The company is planning to use an AWS Global Accelerator accelerator and configure static IP addresses of the accelerator in the vending machines for application endpoint access.
 The application must be accessible only through the accelerator and not through a direct connection over the internet to the ALB endpoint.
 Which solution will meet these requirements?